Course Catalog - Fall 2026/27

 Lifecycles examines lesser-learned halachot, Minhagim and mindsets of Jewish living.
 Topics include naming children, Shidduchim, wedding ceremonies, Sheva Brachot and much, much more.

-Rabbi Joseph Oratz Hashkafa BM1
+Rabbi Joseph Oratz Hashkafa BM M1

 Department: Jewish Thought and Philosophy